 - Stock index futures

 - Euro and dollar futures in MexDer

 - Foreign exchange futures traded on the Chicago Mercantile Exchange

 - Options on the IPC

 - Options on euro and dollar in MexDer

-- Options Rates
+- Options on interest rates

 The general and particular policies of our activities with derivative financial instruments are contained in the single derivative manual.
-In general terms, we can point out that the objectives of operating derivative financial instruments are the transactions coverage we carry out with clients, as well as the interest coverage rate and exchange rate risk of active or passive positions held in the different business units.
-These products are traded on OTC markets and in organized markets and are documented in contract frameworks, based on the clauses mentioned in the International Swaps and Derivatives Association, Inc. (ISDA).
+In general terms, we can point out that the objectives of operating derivative financial instruments are the hedge of the transactions we carry out with clients and the interest rate and exchange rate risk hedge of active or passive positions held in the different business units.
+These products are traded on OTC markets and on organized markets and are documented in framework agreements, based on the clauses mentioned in the International Swaps and Derivatives Association, Inc. (ISDA).

 All counterparties wishing to trade derivatives, being financial or non-financial clients, must be approved by the Lines Committee or by the Credit Committee.
-The back-office area controls strictly all the transactions conditions, through their validation and monitoring of confirmations and strict application of the regulation of derivatives, the points required by the Banco de México.
+The back-office area controls all the conditions of the operation by validating, monitoring and confirmating the adherence to the regulation applicable to derivatives by Banco de México.

-The internal control procedures for managing the risk exposure are detailed in the derivatives manual and the risk manual, and comply with the current legislation on derivatives.
-The valuation and risk models we use for derivatives are periodically audited by an external auditor and are a part of the internal audit plan of the relevant area.
+The internal control procedures for managing the risk exposure are detailed in the derivatives and risk manuals.
+Both should comply with the current legislation on derivatives.
+The valuation and risk models we use for derivatives are periodically audited by an external auditor and are part of the internal audit plan of the corresponding area.

-Regarding to the guarantees management received from clients and those delivered to organized stock markets and financial counterparties, this monitoring is performed daily by the operational control area.
+Regarding to the management of the guarantees received from clients and those delivered to organized stock markets and financial counterparties, this monitoring is performed daily by the operational control area.
 The guarantees funding provided by us for these operations is carried out by the treasury department, through an adequate process of optimization of liquidity needs.